zachallaun/protean/README.md

 ## Goals

 This project is currently an exploration of statecharts as they fit into the assigns of Elixir and OTP.
-XContext adopted the actor model in its implementation, so Elixir seemed like a natural fit.
+XState adopted the actor model in its implementation, so Elixir seemed like a natural fit.
 However, it may be that Elixir/OTP makes these abstractions unnecessary.

 ## Example